-It’s not that I practice all of them day-in and day-out, but I follow most of them every day.
-In a way this is similar to the other projects I mentioned before, how to be a better person in 15 ways and how to feel good and increase productivity.
+It’s not that I practice all of the days in and day out, but I follow most of them every day.
+In a way, this is similar to the other projects I mentioned before, how to be a better person in 15 ways and how to feel good and increase productivity.

-It is utmost important that you increase your money earning potential to take better care of your finances.
+It is of utmost importance that you increase your earning potential to take better care of your finances.
 Ultimately it’s your work that pays your bills.

 20 tips to be productive at work

 1. Cleanup and decorate your cubicle – A clean and uncluttered workplace has a connection with my efficiency.
 I like to start my day with a clean desk, I make sure to arrange things properly before I leave work.
 I believe that a cluttered workplace may result in a cluttered and unorganized thought and ideas.

 2. Check your eyes – I didn’t have classes till 2007.
 I noticed a lack of concentration and headaches before realizing it’s due to eye power.
 I had serious issues at work that year.
 It may happen when your eye power fluctuates.
 Don’t miss the yearly eye checkup.
 Also do some eye exercises like frequent blinking, making ‘number 8’ with eye movement, etc. This is an excellent resource for eye exercise.

 3. Use an anti-glare screen if you use a computer at work – Especially if you work on a computer as I do.
 Glare from a computer screen can cause fatigued and strained eyes.
 If I can’t look at a computer screen for long, how can I do my work?
 In my list, this has a very high priority.

 4. Stay hydrated, drink water.
 Over time, drinking water has a far more positive effect compared to tea or coffee.
 Plus, the occasional trip to the water cooler, coffee machine, or copy machines is a great way to stand up and move around, as well as socialize with other coworkers who are also on a break.